JosephTrevorrow/ValueSystemsAggregation/README.md

 Towards Pluralistic Value Alignment: Aggregating Value Systems Through ℓp-Regression
 ===================
-This repository contains the implementation of all the algorithms and data of the experimental section of "Towards Pluralistic Value Alignment: Aggregating Value Systems Through ℓp-Regression" by Roger Lera-Leri, Filippo Bistaffa, Marc Serramia, Maite Lopez-Sanchez, and Juan A. Rodríguez-Aguilar.
+This repository contains the implementation of all the algorithms and data of the experimental section of the paper "Towards Pluralistic Value Alignment: Aggregating Value Systems Through ℓp-Regression" presented by Roger Lera-Leri, Filippo Bistaffa, Marc Serramia, Maite Lopez-Sanchez, and Juan A. Rodríguez-Aguilar, in Proceedings of International Conference on Autonomous Agents and Multi-Agent Systems.
+780-788

 Dependencies
 ----------